pursaa/programming/README.md

 # _Do you like to Program?_

-#### _This is a webpage to find out what programming language you might like to learn, August 11, 2017_
+#### _This is a webpage to find out what Epicodus Track is right for you, August 11, 2017_

 #### By _**Debbie Michel**_

 ## Description

-_This website is for people to find out what programming language they would like to learn.
+_This is a webpage to find out what Epicodus Track is right for them.
 It asks a series of 5 questions and then shows the results from the answers given_

 ## Setup/Installation Requirements

 _Create a new branch_
 _Go to https://github.com/pursaa/programming and and clone programming repository_
-_Open html file in web browser to see the html page_ _Open html, js and css files with a code editor and begin editing_ _Or open the html page in a web browser and see how it works_
+_Open html file in web browser to see the html page_ _Open html, JS and css files with a code editor and begin editing_ _Or open the html page in a web browser and see how it works_

 ## Known Bugs